 PUBLISHED NOVEMBER 2016

-Q: I’ve always questioned how to get a book translated from English into a foreign language and how to distribute that translated book into the appropriate countries.
+QUESTION: I’ve always wondered how to get a book translated from English into a foreign language and how to distribute that translated book into the appropriate countries.
 I have a book I’d love to have translated into Spanish and distributed in Mexico but have no idea how to go about doing that. — Lee E. Cart

 Erin Edmison Co-owner, Edmison/Harper Literary Scouting